Mras2an/cocktail-machine/README.md

 The goal is to be able to order a cocktail via a phone or PC.
 The cocktail machine with espressif WROOM32 exposes a web page accessible via an IP on the home internet network.

+You have fuu documentation into the doc repertory.

 ## DEMO :